solana-developers/solana-cookbook/docs/th/integrations/web3auth.md

   </CodeGroupItem>
 </CodeGroup>

-### Import the SDK and initialize
+### Import the SDK และ initialize

-In the code snippet below, we are creating an instance of solana-embed and then initializing it with testing enviroment which uses solana testnet.
+In the code snippet below, we are creating an instance of solana-embed และ then initializing it with testing enviroment which uses solana testnet.
 You สามารถ pass other configuration options while initializing the wallet interface.
 You สามารถ refer to solana-embed [api-reference](https://docs.tor.us/solana-wallet/api-reference/class) to know more on that.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>